 We then headed into the trenches pockmarked with anti-aircraft guns and artillery trucks.

 ‘’Ready for action when our brave volunteers need them again’’

 Amongst the desert rocks was a unique fake fibreglass rock Hezbollah utilised heavily and would fill with explosives to kill unsuspecting Israeli troops.
 We then headed into the tunnels filled with command centres and attack positions, they were exactly how I imagined Taliban cave systems in Afghanistan.

 We were then given our dose of propaganda in the form of explosive (literally) footage of Hezbollah attacks, dead IDF troops and their funerals which the museum clearly took a morbid satisfaction from.
 An interesting display was captured Mossad spy equipment captured from agents present in Beirut and Tripoli.
 After watching a 15 minute Nasrallah speech we eagerly headed to a much anticipated spot:

 Now, Hezbollah having an awesome gift shop isn’t a combination of words I ever expected to say, but it’s true.
 For a handful of Lebanese pounds, you can buy flags, mugs, t shirts and hats as well as DVD’s of Hezbollah operations and training for your home viewing pleasure.

-Lebanon is certainly a country of contrasts, after leaving the Hezbollah base and still in a sense of surrealism after the bizarre things we had just seen we headed back to the coast and stopped to enjoy a spot of lunch overlooking a perfectly preserved Crusader era fortress on a rock formation in the Mediteranian sea.
+Lebanon is certainly a country of contrasts, and after leaving the Hezbollah base there is a sense of surrealism as we headed back to the coast and stopped to enjoy a spot of lunch overlooking a perfectly preserved Crusader-era fortress on a rock formation in the Mediterranean sea.